Java Interview Questions for Freshers, 3, 5, and 10 Years Experience

 The difference is, that when we already know the class name for which we have to create the object we use a new operator.
 If we don’t know the class name for which we need to create the object, we get the class name from the command line argument, the database, or the file.
 In all such cases, we use the newInstance() operator.

-• New – When the instance of the thread is created and the start() method has not been invoked, the thread is considered to be alive and hence in the NEW state.
+• New—When the thread instance is created and the start() method has not been invoked, the thread is considered to be alive and hence in the NEW state.

-• Runnable – Once the start() method is invoked and before the run JVM calls () method, the thread is said to be in a RUNNABLE (ready to run) state.
-This state can also be entered from the Waiting or Sleeping state of the thread.
+• Runnable—Once the start() method is invoked and before the run JVM calls () method, the thread is said to be in a RUNNABLE (ready to run) state.
+This state can also be entered from the thread's Waiting or Sleeping state.

 • Run – When the run() method has been invoked and the thread starts its execution, the thread is said to be RUNNING.